 What the data can tell you

 These measures contribute to a picture of overall waiting times for autism spectrum disorder (ASD) diagnostic pathways within mental health services.
-These waiting times are for those referred for suspected autism to their first care contact in the forward model and how long those diagnosed with autism waited for a diagnosis in the reverse model.
+These waiting times are for those referred for suspected autism to their first attended care contact.

 What the data cannot tell you

-In the forward model, for any referrals not having a first care contact it is not possible to determine how long such referrals have been waiting.
+For any referrals not having a first care contact it is not possible to fully determine how long such referrals have been waiting.
 This is because the first contact may have taken place in a yet to be submitted reporting period.

 What the data can and cannot tell you is laid out in more detail below.